Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Heritage and prototypes

-Inheritance allows a class to inherit properties and methods from another class.
+Inheritance allows one class to inherit properties and methods from another class.
 In JavaScript, inheritance is achieved using prototypes.
 Prototypes are objects that act as templates for creating new objects.
-For example, a
+For example,

 Errors and exception handling